MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-concatenate.md

 ---
-title: Concat and Concatenate functions in Power Apps
+title: Concat and Concatenate functions
-description: Reference information including syntax and examples for the Concat and Concatenate functions in Power Apps.
+description: Reference information including syntax and examples for the Concat and Concatenate functions.
 author: gregli-msft

 ms.topic: reference